Advent Technologies Holdings Inc. (ADN) EPS is poised to hit -0.03 next quarter: How Investors Can Make It Count the Most? - News Daemon

 Technical Analysis of Advent Technologies Holdings Inc. (ADN)

-[Advent Technologies Holdings Inc., ADN] recent stats showed that its last 5-days Average volume was poorer than the volume it posted in the year-ago period.
-During the previous 9 days, stock’s Stochastic %D was recorded 27.64% While, its Average True Range was 0.1433.
+Through scrutinizing the latest numbers posted by the [Advent Technologies Holdings Inc., ADN], it can be observed that its last 5-days Average volume of 0.35 million was lower the volume of 3.34 million, it posted the year before.
+During the previous 9 days, stock’s Stochastic %D was recorded 64.76% While, its Average True Range was 0.1600.